|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On May 22, 1945 arrived at Ulithi and two days later departed with Fast Carrier Task Force as part of Task Group 58.4 (TG 58.4) proceeding northward towards Japan.
 Three days into the voyage the 5th Fleet reverted to the 3rd Fleet when Admiral Halsey took command and the force was redesignated Task Force 38 (TF-38).
 On June 2-3, 1945 Ticonderoga aircraft attacked airfields on Kyushu.
 Two days later, rode out a typhoon without any major impact.
 On June 6, 1945 provided Combat Air Patrol (CAP) for refueling and four of her fighters intercepted kamikaze aircraft bound for Okinawa.
 On June 8, 1945 fighter sweep over airfields on southern Kyushu then attacked Minami Daito and Kita Daito before departing southward to Leyte Gulf.

-On June 13, 1945 arrived at Leyte Gulf for a two week period of rest and recuperation and was assigned to Task Group 38.3 (Task Group 38.3).
+On June 13, 1945 arrived in Leyte Gulf for a two week period of rest and recuperation and was assigned to Task Group 38.3 (Task Group 38.3).
 On July 1, 1945 became the flagship for Rear Admiral Clifton Sprague and departed Leyte Gulf with Task Group 38 northward to Japan.
 Two days later, suffered a damaged reduction gear and diverted to Apra Harbor off Guam for repairs.
 On July 19, 1945 after repairs rejoined TF-38.
 On July 24, 1945 her aircraft attacked Japanese shipping in the Inland Sea and attacked airfields around Nagoya, Osaka and Miko.

 On September 1, 1973 decommissioned.
 During 1975 sold for scrap and scrapped afterwards.